HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 Maximum Segment Size
 Defines the maximum amount of data that can be sent or received in a TCP or UDP packet.

+**MTU**
+Maximum Transmission Unit
+And is a characteristic of the hardware (physical layer).
+MTU sizes are specified in octets (8-bit values).

 **NTP**
 Network Time Protocol
 A networking protocol for clock synchronization between computer systems over data networks.